natbusa/resume/README.md

 ### Natalino Busa

-Up to date resume, and other career related material
+Up to date resume, and other work/passion related material

 #### Short Bio